A genie in a bottle? A wishing well? Or an all-knowing crystal ball?

 You also need to segregate and distribute your leads to the different segments of sales representatives based on their knowledge of the industry and specific skill sets.
 A CRM can help you with automated lead distribution based on different kinds of lead tags and segmentation.

-TAT is a super important KPI for B2C businesses because you don’t want your competitors to swoop in and steal your customers.
+Turnaround time (TAT) is a super important KPI for B2C businesses because you don’t want your competitors to swoop in and steal your customers.
 To win a deal, you need to be the first one to contact them with the most relevant solution.

 Ideally, your TAT should be under ten minutes, and at most, the first interaction should happen the same day.
 Manual lead distribution, dialing, and noting down customer information add hours to your TAT for no reason.
 Here’s how intelligent CRM technology helps businesses decrease their TAT: